psychemedia/sin-eater-resources/resources/PATQD_popular-antiquities-faiths-folklore-dictionary.md

 Brand's Popular Antiquities of Great Britain: Faiths and Folklore; a Dictionary of National Beliefs, Superstitions and Popular Customs, Past and Current, With Their Classical and Foreign Analoguses, Described and Illustrated

-Forming a new edition of "The Popular Antiquities of Great Brotain" By Brand and Ellis, Largely extended, corrected, brought down to the present time, and now alphabetically arranged
+Forming a new edition of "The Popular Antiquities of Great Britain" By Brand and Ellis, Largely extended, corrected, brought down to the present time, and now alphabetically arranged

 By W. Carew Hazlitt